 Sidenote: If you are a horse owner and contemplating adding devil’s claw to your horse’s diet, be aware of the following warnings.

 - Do not feed devil’s claw to pregnant mares.
 It may complicate the birthing process.

 - Devil’s claw is currently a banned substance in some equestrian disciplines, such as dressage.

 Devil’s claw reviews: factors to look for in a quality devils claw supplement.

-When looking at devils claw brands, you want to be certain that your supplement lists ‘Harpagophytum procumbens’ as the active ingredient.
+When looking at devils claw brands, you want to be certain that your supplement lists ‘Harpagophytum procumbens’ on the label.
 This is the correct species of devil’s claw plant.
-Furthermore, the bottle should provide a specific milligram (mg.) amount for this plant species.
+Furthermore, the bottle should provide a specific milligram (mg.) amount for the plant material.